 And so they did.
 Using a form of quick drying concrete (not rediscovered until the 19th century) they were able to pave roads, engineer bridges and aqueducts, and build entire cities across Europe and the Middle East.
 Even retirement colonies for all those soldiers that conquered the world, complete with amphitheaters and arenas for entertainment, public baths, libraries, apartment buildings and villas, running water from aqueducts, and triumphal arches for entries into the cities.
 While Greek temple architecture with its columns and pediments was the basis for Roman architecture, the keystone of Roman buildings is the arch, which allowed their structures to span large distances.

-Ever efficient, Romans adapted Greek figural sculpture as well.
-Original Greek bronzes were collected by Romans; in fact, much of what we consider to be Greek statuary is usually Roman copies—the original Greek bronzes were melted down to make weapons long ago.
+Ever efficient, Romans adapted Greek figural sculpture as well (you've seen many Roman copies of Greek originals in the Greek galleries).
 How can you tell the difference between Greek and Roman figures?
 Romans couldn’t conquer the world nude and barefoot.
 They are usually wearing their sandals, and clothes.

 And individual portraiture is much more important.
 During the Republic, politicians had to present themselves as mature and wise; their age served to show their experience.
 And for all Romans, family ties were important, so realistic (also called veristic) portraiture was important to display family resemblances.
 Even during the longer Roman Empire (29 BCE to 300 CE), realistic portraiture of the emperors, their families and the artistocracy was important—lifelike realism was so important that often, wax masks of the dead were taken to accurately reproduce features.